exp-technology/PassengerApkForMonitoringBusLocation/README.md

 # PassengerApkForMonitoringBusLocation
-This Is application for you who need build an app for monitoring bus as passenger
+This Is android application for you who need build an app for monitoring bus as passenger